Orlando Pirates and Mamelodi Sundowns’ Exit From Nedbank Cup Shows One Thing

 “It’s so unfortunate that we would no longer have one of the top three Premier Soccer League giants in the quarterfinals of the Nedbank Cup,” he said.

-“Pirates missing out on winning all domestic titles this season, and they can end up failing to end their wait for a league title this campaign.”
+“Pirates are missing out on winning all domestic titles this season, and they can end up failing to end their wait for a league title this campaign.”

-What’s expected Pirates and Sundowns exit
+What’s expected, Pirates and Sundowns exit

 Anuma also opened up on what’s expected after Pirates and Sundowns joined Kaizer Chiefs on the list of eliminated teams from the Nedbank Cup.